LP Duo: LP Elektro

 LP Elektro can be seen as the alter ego of LP Duo; it emerged due to more than two decades of collaboration between the duo members and various rock and pop bands.
 LP Elektro combines different types of synthesizers, sophisticated electronic sounds, and a wealth of rhythms with conceptual and love lyrics.
 Under this brand, LP Elektro released the album We Have To Talk (2019).

+Konstrakta

+In 2024, they were guests at Konstrakta's Sava centar concert.